petrosvisconte/MATH215/README.md

-# MATH215
+## Author: Pierre Visconti
-MATH215 - Data Analysis - Walla Walla University
+### MATH215 - Data Analysis - Walla Walla University

+**Disclaimer:** I am simply posting my work as a record for myself and as an academic resource for others.
+Do not blindly copy and attempt to submit as your own.